 Every dental treatment has its own set of advantages or disadvantages and the same goes for dental bridges and other tooth replacement options.
 Based on a variety of factors, including your needs, budget, and lifestyle, your dentist will recommend the most appropriate tooth replacement option for you.

-Dental Bridges or Dental Implants?
+Dental Bridges vs. Dental Implants

-Dental bridges and dental implants both are long-term solutions for missing teeth.
+If you are looking for a long-term solution to your missing teeth then either dental bridges or dental implants might be right for you.
 One important difference between the two is that dental bridges typically need to be replaced after 5 to 15 years, while dental implants can last quite a bit longer than that.

 That said, the dental bridge procedure is significantly less invasive than the dental implant procedure (which is a surgery), and it requires a shorter recovery time as well.
 In most cases, dental implants are more expensive than bridges and are less likely to be covered by insurance.

-Dental Bridges or Dentures?
+Dental Bridges vs. Dentures

 Most of the time, a dental bridge will be recommended when there are only a few missing teeth to replace, or when the missing teeth are only on one side of the mouth.

-Why replace missing teeth?
+Why is it important to replace missing teeth?

-Bridges, implants and dentures are all different solutions that can all help you avoid these issues.
+Bridges, implants and dentures are all different solutions that can help you avoid these issues.
 They all fill the space left by missing teeth, prevent the surrounding teeth from shifting, and help preserve your ability to chew and speak.